methylene/class-not-found/README.md

 lein do clean, deps, compile, repl
 ````

-(UPDATE: `lein repl` in the last step causes a similar error)

-(UPDATE 2: There was an error in the imported classname, which I had forgotten to munge.
-Now you can `./install.sh && ./compile.sh && ./run.sh` to get the error even without lein)

-(UPDATE 3: Starting a repl still fails, but `LEIN_SNAPSHOTS_IN_RELEASE=true lein do clean, deps, compile, uberjar` works now)

-(UPDATE 4: You can reproduce it even without lein, using `./install.sh && ./compile.sh && ./run.sh`.
-Notice how that works when you enable :aot in lib/record-holder/project.clj)
+You can reproduce something similar without lein, using `./install.sh && ./compile.sh && ./run.sh`.
+Notice how that works when you enable `aot` in `lib/record-holder/project.clj`.

 The clojure version is 1.5.1.